-Prosecutors finishing case in Milwaukee police shooting
+Ex-Milwaukee officer won’t testify at his shooting trial

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

-Heaggan-Brown was fired in October after being charged with sexual assault in an unrelated case.

-Unlike other police shootings that have given rise to a national debate over how officers interact with African Americans, Smith and Heaggan-Brown are both black and from the same neighborhood where the shooting occurred.
+But unlike other police shootings that have given rise to a national debate over how officers interact with African-Americans, Smith, 23, and Heaggan-Brown, 25, are both black and from the same neighborhood where the shooting occurred.

+Video from the body cameras of Heaggan-Brown and another officer at the scene have become the focal point of the trial, showing how rapidly the traffic stop escalated.
+The trial was the first time the videos were shown publicly.

+“It happened so quick, like we just,” Heaggan-Brown said, snapping his fingers twice as he sat in a police cruiser talking to a supervisor several minutes after the shooting.

+On Monday, Heaggan-Brown’s defense attorneys plan to call a police trainer to testify about how officers are taught to assume that someone who has a handgun is likely to be armed with another.

+Heaggan-Brown has said he thought Smith was reaching for another gun in his waistband when he shot him in the chest.
+But prosecutors have said during the trial that Heaggan-Brown and other officers on the scene never bothered to check Smith for other firearms after he was killed.
-In Heaggan-Brown’s bodycam video, he begins chasing Smith immediately after stepping out of his patrol car.

-Heaggan-Brown’s camera shows Heaggan-Brown briefly pointing the gun at Smith as he begins running after him.
-He puts his gun back in his holster as Smith, who is holding a gun, turns into a path between two houses.
+Heaggan-Brown’s bodycam video shows him begin chasing Smith immediately after stepping out of his patrol car.
+The camera shows Heaggan-Brown briefly pointing the gun at Smith as he begins running after him, but puts his gun back in his holster as Smith turns into a path between two houses.

 Smith slips and falls near a fence, dropping his gun.
 He begins reaching for it as he stands up, his left hand holding the fence.